Integrated Management of Presbyopia in Rural Ethiopia (IMPiRE)

 Background

-Presbyopia, an age-related near vision impairment (NVI), is one of the most common causes of visual impairment worldwide with 1.8 billion people affected globally.
-It significantly reduces quality of life, ability to complete daily activities, quality and productivity at work which will have huge economic implications on the affected person and their families.
+Presbyopia, an age-related near vision impairment (NVI), is one of the leading causes of visual impairment globally, affecting 1.8 billion people.
+This condition significantly reduces the quality of life, limits the ability to perform daily activities, and impacts work productivity, leading to substantial economic consequences for individuals and their families.
 The IMPiRE project is being implemented in two phases: IMPiRE-I and IMPiRE-II.
-In IMPiRE-I, the safe and integrated distribution of near vision correction spectacles to people with presbyopia by primary health care cadres as part of the primary health care system in rural Ethiopia is being pilot tested in the rural parts of West Gojam Zone, Ethiopia in collaboration with Amhara Region Health Bureau.
-In IMPiRE-II, lessons learnt from IMPiRE-I will be used to scale-up the services.
-This phase also contains research assessing impact and efficiency of different service delivery models.
+In IMPiRE-I, the safe and integrated distribution of near vision correction spectacles for people with presbyopia is being pilot-tested in rural Primary Health Centres.
+This initiative is embedded within the primary health care system and delivered by primary health care cadres In South Gojjam, West Gojjam, and South Wollo zones, in collaboration with the Amhara Region Health Bureau.
+In IMPiRE II, lessons learned from IMPiRE-I will inform the equitable scaling up of the service all over Amhara Region, and then to other regions in Ethiopia.
+IMPiRE-II includes research to evaluate the impact and efficiency of various service delivery models.

 Progress